Kennedy Grove Regional Recreation Area: Trail locations

 There are several trails located within the recreation area ranging from very easy to somewhat difficult.
 All trails lead out from the eucalyptus grove located near the base of the San Pablo Dam, adjacent to the parking area.
 Several trails will guide visitors through changing landscapes of native Oak chaparrals and fern laden Bay laurel woodlands.
 A segment of the Bay Area Ridge Trail begins at Kennedy Grove and runs along the western shore of San Pablo Reservoir.
 Eventually the trail crosses San Pablo Dam Road and then climbs up the San Pablo Ridge. *NOTE* An EBMUD permit is required for this hike.

 Wildlife

 Seen from the Kennedy Grove area is the San Pablo Reservoir where fishing is popular.
-The reservoir has trout and catfish and is recognized as the one of the finest fisheries in the East Bay.
+The reservoir has trout and catfish and is recognized as one of the finest fisheries in the East Bay.
 However a fishing license and EBMUD fishing permit is required.
 You can see flocks of ducks, shorebirds, geese, and white pelicans from the trails.
 Sometimes deer, bobcats, foxes and coyotes can be sighted.
 There are also species like quail, dove, and wild turkeys.
 Some birds of prey that are known to take the skies above Kennedy Grove are eagles, owls, hawks, and ospreys.